gataca-io/gataca-QR/readme.md

 - Put a script tag similar to this `<script src='node_modules/gatacaqr/dist/gatacaqr.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

+## Styles & Personification

+It allows to integrate 2 slots, named "title" and "description", to provide further integration to the user upon display of the QR.

 ## Usage

 It allows to integrate 2 slots, named "title" and "description", to provide further integration to the user upon display of the QR.